AmineSam/Exquisite-corpse-Amine/README.md

 Write something to continue the story

 ------------------
-@Amine
+@Amine␣␣
 It was quiet, until the light in the window blinked once.
 Someone, or something, had arrived.